israel-007/DBreeze/README.md

 <?php

-    // Find id = 1 from the users table
+    // Find id = 1 from the user's table
     $user = Users::find(1)->run();

     // Find also takes an array